These Americans came to India to deepen their faith. They’ve been detained, quarantined and prosecuted.

 Police filed charges against Tablighi Jamaat members across the country, saying they had violated their tourist visas.
 But tourists can attend religious gatherings, and the devotees say they were not engaging in any activities — such as public preaching — that would contravene visa rules pertaining to the Tablighi Jamaat.
 In some cases, authorities also accused them of disregarding the lockdown order and spreading infection.

 Mohammed Ibrahim, a 24-year-old American citizen, spent weeks in a quarantine center before being jailed for 13 days in the state of Maharashtra.
-He was released on bail after a court said there was no proof that he had violated his visa, nor any evidence that he ever had the virus.
+He was released on bail after a court said there was no proof he had violated his visa, nor any evidence that he ever had the virus.

-Mohammed Jamal, 61, a truck driver from Buffalo, never tested positive for coronavirus but was kept in institutional quarantine for nearly two months.
+Mohammed Jamal, 61, a truck driver from Buffalo, never tested positive for the virus but was kept in institutional quarantine for nearly two months.
 He said he had visited India four times on a tourist visa without any problem.

 “We didn’t come to this country to commit some criminal act,” Jamal said.
 “We came to learn and visit our fellow Muslims.”
 Lower courts have already acquitted nearly 100 foreign nationals accused of violating their visas.